PkmX/hpbar/README.md

 ### `hpbar_name_*`

-Server hosts can customize the display name of monsters by setting `hpbar_name_$actor`.
-This can be useful if you are loading mods that aren't supported by hpbar yet.
+Server hosts can customize the display name of monsters by setting the `hpbar_name_$actor` cvar.
+This can be useful if you are loading mods that aren't supported by hpbar yet or want to change the default formatting set by hpbar.
 For example, you can make Cacodemons (actor name: `Cacodemon`) to be displayed as `Hissy` by setting:

 ```
 set hpbar_name_Cacodemon "Hissy"
 ```

+To force clients to re-render the names in the tracker, you need to broadcast the change by `puke 31238` in the rcon.

 ### `hpbar_track_*`